rohitsoni007/mcp-kit/README.md

 # Initialize MCP for Gemini CLI in new project directory
 mcp init my-project -a gemini

-# Initialize MCP for Qoder AI agent in new project directory
-mcp init my-project -a qoder
 ```

 #### `mcp list` Examples